Sequential Submodular Maximization and Applications to Ranking an Assortment of Products: Sequential Submodular Maximization with Group Constraints

-In order to check the implementability of a layer, we use a max flow argument.
+In order to check the implementability of a layer, we use a max-flow argument.
 Construct a flow network $G$, consisting of a node $v_{i, S}$ for each subset $S\subseteq [n], |S|=i$ and a node $v_{i+1, S}$ for each subset $S\subseteq [n], |S|=i+1$.
-For any two subsets $S\subset T$ of size $i$ and $i+1$, respectively, there exists an edge from $v_{i, S}$ to $v_{i+1, T}$ with capacity $1$.
+For any two subsets $S\subset T$ of size $i$ and $i+1$, respectively, an edge from $v_{i, S}$ to $v_{i+1, T}$ with capacity $1$ exists.
 We also have a source $s$ and a sink $t$.
 The source is connected to each node $v_{i, S}$ with capacity $x_{i, S}$ and each node $v_{i+1, T}$ is connected to the sink with capacity $x_{i+1, T}$.
-Note that the sum of the capacity of edges exiting the source and entering the sink are both $1$ due to condition (i).
+Note the sum of the capacity of edges exiting the source and entering the sink are both $1$ due to condition (i).
 See \Cref{fig:flow} for more details.
+We now have the following equivalent characterization of implementability of a layer.
+Proof is postponed to \Cref{apx:proof-of-implement}.